Skip to main

 0 5,11,18,23 * * * sh /home/pi/yt-download.sh

 This will run the download script every day at 5:00, 11:00, 18:00 and 23:00.
-Maybe too often, but I don't really think it matters.
-Why not, the thing is otherwise idling anyways.
+This is what I chose, you could choose whatever schedule tickles your pickle.

 It’s so satisfying to see how pieces just work together.
 Like gears which fit perfectly into each other.
 It’s done, and we just used existing solutions.
 Not even had to write a single line of code.